OpenSecuritySummit/oss2018/content/participant/steven-wierckx.md

 regonline       :
 status          : done
 pre_summit      : Sat,Sun
-working-sessions: Update the web site notes :
+sessions: ["Update the web site"] notes :
-# add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. working-sessions: Security Playbooks Diagrams, Hackathon Daily Sessions
+# add a comma delimited list of the Working Sessions you would like to attend in the meta above (use the session's title) e.g. sessions: Security Playbooks Diagrams, Hackathon Daily Sessions

 ---